plutov/packagemain/24-nft-collection/README.md

 }
 ```

-Our final image will be 1024x1024 as the size of my background images, and the `Position` you see above was approximately colculated by, so the Gopher goes into the middle of the final image and quote goes to the top-right corner.
+Our final image will be 1024x1024 as the size of my background images, and the `Position` you see above was approximately colculated by me, so the Gopher goes into the middle of the final image and quote goes to the top-right corner.

 ### Write a recursive function to iterate over layers and images